eliseferg/377-Final-Project/public/Docs/README.md

 Throughout the application, there are several tests written to catch errors that arised during development.
 These tests will run automatically and do not require additional instruction on how to run them.
 If any errors present themselves with or without the tests, refer to the test code or the console log to understand the meaning of the error.

 ## APIs & Future Developmemnt
+The application utilizes three API endpoints for the main functionality of the application.
+The API's functionality and purpose is listed below.

+### `POST /api/users`
+This endpoint adds a new user to the database when entered in the connections.html server page.
+The information entered in the database will include the name and interest(s).
+It functions by receieving the name and interests from the frontend application, converting the data into an array (as needed), inserts the data into Supabase and catches errors (as needed).

 - The API for your server application - all GET, POST, PATCH, etc endpoints, and what they each do
 - A clear set of expectations around known bugs and a road-map for future development.